Brihadaranyaka Upanishad: Fourth chapter

 The fourth brahmanam continues to build the thematic description of Atman-Brahman (Self) and the state of self-realization as achieved.
-Yajnavalkya declares that Knowledge is Self, Knowledge is freedom, Knowledge powers inner peace.
-In hymn 4.4.22, the Upanishad states, "He is that great unborn Self, who consists of Knowledge, is surrounded by the Prânas (life-force), the ether within the heart.
-In it [Self] there reposes the ruler of all, the lord of all, the king of all.
-He does not become greater by good works, nor smaller by evil works.
-He is the lord of all, the king of all things, the protector of all things.
-He is a bank and a boundary, so that these worlds may not be confounded.
-He who knows him [Self], becomes a Muni.
-Wishing for that world, mendicants leave their homes."
+Yajnavalkya declares that knowledge is Self, knowledge is freedom, knowledge powers inner peace.
+In hymn 4.4.22, the Upanishad states:

 Max Müller and Paul Deussen, in their respective translations, describe the Upanishad's view of "Self" and "free, liberated state of existence" as, "[Self] is imperishable, for he cannot perish; he is unattached, for he does not attach himself; unfettered, he does not suffer, he does not fail.
 He is beyond good and evil, and neither what he has done, nor what he has omitted to do, affects him. (...)
 He therefore who knows it [reached self-realization], becomes quiet, subdued, satisfied, patient, and collected.
 He sees self in Self, sees all as Self.
 Evil does not overcome him, he overcomes all evil.
 Evil does not burn him, he burns all evil.
 Free from evil, free from spots, free from doubt, he became Atman-Brâhmana; this is the Brahma-world, O King, thus spoke Yagnavalkya."

 The last brahmanam of the Upanishad's second section is another Vamsa (generational line of teachers) with the names of 59 Vedic scholars who are credited to have taught the hymns of Muni Khanda from one generation to the next, before it became part of Brihadaranyaka.